RandomDefaultUser/IsingModel_Julia/README.md

 ## Known limitations

-- Currently, only the energy is calculated
+- Only the energy is calculated, no other observable
-- No steps are cut from the evaluation of the energy (i.e., during the equilibration phase, leading to larger required simulation "times")
-- no parallelization / speed optimization whatsoever
+- no parallelization